matthew20103/n8n-nodes-prismaairs/README.md

 ## Credentials

-To use this node, you need to authenticate with Langfuse.
+To use this node, you need to authenticate with Prisma AIRS.
 You'll need:

-1. A Langfuse account, either [Langfuse Cloud](https://cloud.langfuse.com) or [self-hosted](https://langfuse.com/self-hosting).
+1. A Prisma AIRS account, from [Strata Cloud Manager](https://stratacloudmanager.paloaltonetworks.com/).
-2. API credentials from your Langfuse project settings: hostname, public key, secret key
+2. API credentials from your Prisma AIRS project settings: API key.

 ## Development